Header Image 1

 Assessment, Monitoring, Evaluation and Review

-Unit assessments are carried out for each child for know, show and grow.
+Unit assessments are carried out for each child for now, show and grow.
 Assessments for learning in all lessons.
 Teachers give children feedback and targets.
 Lessons are adapted and skills retaught if required.
 Pupil voice is also used to assess.

 We provide the children with opportunities to be active before and after school, during break times and lunch times.
 These give children the opportunities to develop new skills and try out new activities.
 We offer a range of clubs such as hockey, yoga and football.
 In addition to this, we have outside table climbing frames and equipment to encourage a high level of activity